SM Spirituality Media

 The Tao Te Ching

-The Tao Te Chingthe classic of the way and its power — opens with the line the way that can be told is not the eternal way, and proceeds for eighty more chapters in much the same key: paradoxical, condensed, self-undermining.
-Its central concepts — the Tao (the way), te (virtue, power, character), and wuwei (effortless action, non-forcing) — are introduced rather than defined; the reader is left to triangulate.
+The Tao Te Ching, the classic of the way and its power, opens with the line the way that can be told is not the eternal way and proceeds for eighty more chapters in much the same key: paradoxical, condensed, self-undermining.
+Its central concepts, the Tao§ (the way), te (virtue, power, character), and wuwei§ (effortless action, non-forcing), are introduced rather than defined.
+The reader is left to triangulate.
 The political chapters are read as advice to rulers; the metaphysical ones as instruction in the recognition of what cannot be grasped.
-The result is one of the most translated books in human history — over 250 English versions, ranging from sinological scholarship (D. C. Lau, Roger Ames) to poetic loose translations (Stephen Mitchell, Ursula Le Guin) that prioritise resonance over literal accuracy.
-The standard English edition is the place to begin; comparing two translations against each other, side by side, is the place to continue.
+Over 250 English versions exist, ranging from sinological scholarship (D. C. Lau, Roger Ames) to loose translations (Stephen Mitchell, Ursula Le Guin) that prioritise resonance over literal accuracy.
+The standard English edition is the place to begin; comparing two translations side by side is the place to continue.

 Influence

 Lao Tzu's text underlies most of what is recognisably Chinese in Chinese thought.
-The philosophical school that took his name — Tao-chia — was one of the hundred schools of pre-imperial China; the religious tradition — Tao-chiao — built liturgy, alchemy and a pantheon around him.
-When Buddhism arrived from India in the first centuries CE, the Chinese translators borrowed Taoist vocabulary to render Sanskrit terms — and the Zen tradition that emerged from this hybrid retains a recognisably Taoist temperament: comfort with paradox, suspicion of striving, preference for the natural over the constructed.
-The Zhuangzi, conventionally treated as Taoism's second classic, follows Lao Tzu in spirit if not always in style — where Lao Tzu compresses, Zhuangzi tells parables; where Lao Tzu sounds the political note, Zhuangzi tends to the comic.
+The philosophical school that took his name, Tao-chia, was one of the hundred schools of pre-imperial China.
+The religious tradition, Tao-chiao, built liturgy, alchemy, and a pantheon around him.
+When Buddhism arrived from India in the first centuries CE, Chinese translators borrowed Taoist vocabulary to render Sanskrit terms.
+The Zen§ tradition that emerged from this hybrid retains a recognisably Taoist temperament: comfort with paradox, suspicion of striving, preference for the natural over the constructed.
+The Zhuangzi, conventionally treated as Taoism's second classic, follows Lao Tzu in spirit if not always in style.
+Where Lao Tzu compresses, Zhuangzi tells parables.
+Where Lao Tzu sounds the political note, Zhuangzi tends to the comic.

 In the index

-Among English-language interpreters, Alan Watts is the index's most-present voice on Lao Tzu and his tradition.
+Among English-language interpreters, Alan Watts§ is the index's most-present voice on Lao Tzu and his tradition.
 Philosophy of the Tao, Part 1: Confucianism, Lao Tzu and the Social Institutions introduces the historical context and reads several of the Tao Te Ching's opening chapters at length.
 The Taoist Way is a longer single lecture that returns repeatedly to the central concepts.
 The Way of Zen traces the Taoist substrate of Chinese Chan Buddhism.
-Fritjof Capra's *Tao of Physics* is the most-read of the twentieth-century books that read modern field theory through Taoist categories — a synthesis that has aged unevenly but whose ambition stands.
+Fritjof Capra's *Tao of Physics* is the most-read twentieth-century book that reads modern field theory through Taoist categories — a synthesis that has aged unevenly but whose ambition stands.

 — end of entry —